maxio-com/stoplight-platform-api-docs/portal/content/introduction/connected-sites.md

 To begin, create a site (make sure to put it in test mode) and pick a subdomain that you will remember for use in your API calls.

-For more information about sites, including: switching sites, clearing site data, cloning - please see this help article on [Sites](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405551351693-Sites-Introduction).
+For more information about sites, including: switching sites, clearing site data, cloning - please see the [Sites](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405551351693-Sites-Introduction) help article.

 ## Site API Subdomain